tothemoon-org/extension-blocks/spec.md

 ```

 The maximum extension size is intentionally high.
 The average case block is
-truly limited by outputs cost (todo: define this) and sigops cost.
+truly limited by outputs cost and sigops cost.

 Future size and computational scalability can be soft-forked in with the
 addition of new witness programs.
 On non-upgraded nodes, unknown witness
-programs count as 0 sigops.
-Lesser sigops cost can be implemented for newer
+programs count as 0 sigops/outputs cost.
+Lesser cost can be implemented for
-witness programs in order to allow future soft-forked dos limit changes.
-This
+newer witness programs in order to allow future soft-forked dos limit changes.

-same notion applies to "outputs cost".
+#### Sigops Cost

+Sigops cost is to be calculated as defined in BIP141, with minor changes:
+legacy sigops and p2sh sigops are no longer calculated.
+Any current witness
+sigop point is to be muliplied by 4.

+#### Outputs Cost

+Outputs cost is calculated as such: all known witness program outputs are worth
+4 points, exiting output scripts are worth 8 points.
+Unknown witness programs
+are worth 0 points.

+This reserves room for 3 future soft-forked upgrades to dos limits.

-### Dust Threshold
+#### Dust Threshold

-TODO: Add a consensus dust threshold for the extension block.
-Note that this
+A consensus dust threshold is now enforced within the extension block.

+Outputs containing less than 500 satoshis of value are _invalid_ within an
-should also affect entering outputs, but not exiting outputs.
+extension block.
+This _includes_ entering outputs as well, but not exiting
+outputs.

+### Consensus rules for extra Lightning security

+If a prematurely broadcasted state from a lightning channel is included in the
+extension block, the miner MUST also ... (joseph, fill in the blanks here).

+This is a consensus rule within the extension block.

 ### Backward Compatibility (consensus)